xiaofantuanw/MTH9815_Final/README.md

 The following services below should read data from a file in a separate process and publish the data via socket into the trading system – you should create sample data as outlined below.
 You should read data from the file via a Connector subclass and publish via socket in another Connector.
 There should then be an inbound Connector in the trading system to read from the socket, which should then flow data into the relevant Service via the Service.OnMessage() method.

 Note that you should use fractional notation for US Treasuries prices when reading from the file and writing back to a file in the BondHistoricalDataService (with the smallest tick being 1/256th).
 Example of fractional is 100-xyz, with xy being from 0 to 31 and z being from 0 to 7 (you can replace z=4 with +).
 The xy number gives the decimal out of 32 and the z number gives the remainder out of 256.
 So 100-001 is 100.00390625 in decimal and 100-25+ is 100.796875 in decimal.

-Note that output files should have timestamps on each line with millisecond precision.

 ## BondPricingService
 This should get data from prices.txt (again, with a separate process reading from the file and publishing via socket into the trading system, which populates via a Connector into the BondPricingService).
 Create 1,000,000 prices for each security (so a total of 7,000,000 prices across all 7 securities).
 The file should create prices which oscillate between 99 and 101, moving by the smallest increment each time up from 99 and then down from 101 (bearing in mind that US Treasuries trade in 1/256th increments).
 The bid/offer spread should oscillate between 1/128 and 1/64.